Marco Branca: Later career

 Branca saw out his playing days with FC Luzern and Italian lower-league club Monza before retiring in 2001.

 International career

 Branca took part in the 1996 Summer Olympics as overage player.

-Management career
+Managerial career

-From 2002 until February 2014, Branca was part of Internazionale's management, working in their transfer network.
+From 2002 until February 2014, Branca was part of Inter Milan's management, working in their transfer network.
 He helped organise the transfers of Lúcio, Diego Milito, Thiago Motta, Wesley Sneijder and Samuel Eto'o.